guanyixi/pose/README.md

 2. **Deployment**

-   - When you push changes to GitHub, the workflow will copy the files from the `/public/` folder to the `gh-pages` branch.
+   - When you push changes to GitHub, the GitHub Actions workflow will automatically copy the files from the `/public/` folder to the `gh-pages` branch.
    - In the repository's Settings > Pages, the source should be set to "Deploy from a branch", and the Branch should be `gh-pages`, with the folder set to `/(root)`.
    - In the root directory, change the `pathPrefix` in `.eleventy.js` to match your GitHub repository name.